tokict/react-native-comments/README.md

 Do not update comments if the user is not expecting update.
 Updating comments could close some modals the user was potentially viewing

+Edit, Delete and Report are available on long press on comment container.

 ## ToDo

 Styling props